A resolution of the turbulence paradox: numerical implementation: The sequence of oscillatory shears: analytical results

-Nevertheless by simply using the oscillatory shears (\ref{Os}) under condition (\ref{cr}) as the potential, the Orr-Sommerfeld operator (linear Navier-Stokes operator) has unstable eigenvalues which converge to those of linear Euler operator as $\e \ra 0^+$ \cite{LL09}.
-A more precise statement of the Sommerfeld paradox is as follows: \begin{itemize} \item Mathematically, the Couette shear is linearly and nonlinearly stable for all Reynolds number $R$, in fact, all the eigenvalues of the Orr-Sommerfeld operator satisfy the bound $\la < -C / R$ for some constant $C$ \cite{Rom73}. \item Experimentally, for any $R > 360$ (where $R = \frac{1}{4\e}$ in our setting \cite{BTAA95}), there exists a threshold amplitude of perturbations, of order $\O (R^{-\mu})$ where $1\leq \mu < \frac{21}{4}$ depends on the type of the perturbations \cite{KLH94}, which leads to turbulence. \end{itemize} Our main idea of investigating the oscillatory shears (\ref{Os}) is as follows: The linear instability mentioned above will lead to a transient nonlinear growth near the oscillatory shears (and the Couette shear).
-Such a growth will manifest itself in experiments as transient turbulence.
-Here the amplitude of the perturbation from the Couette shear will be measured by the deviation of the oscillatory shears from the Couette shear and the perturbation on top of the oscillatory shears.
+Nevertheless, it is shown in \cite{LL09} that by simply using the oscillatory shears (\ref{Os}) under condition (\ref{cr}) as the potential, the Orr-Sommerfeld operator (linear Navier-Stokes operator) has unstable eigenvalues which converge to those of linear Euler operator as $\e \ra 0^+$.
+Based upon the geometric intuition of the geometric singular perturbation theory of Fenichel \cite{Fen79} \cite{Fen74} \cite{Fen77} \cite{Fen71}, such a linear instability should lead to a transient nonlinear growth near the oscillatory shears (and the linear shear).
+The main goal of the current paper is to verify this numerically.
+Such a growth will manifest itself in experiments and numerical simulations as a transition from the linear shear to turbulence.
+Here the amplitude of the perturbation from the linear shear will be measured by the deviation of the oscillatory shears from the linear shear and the perturbation on top of the oscillatory shears.
+Thus the main idea of our resolution of the Sommerfeld paradox \cite{LL09} is that even though the linear shear itself is linearly stable, slow orbits in arbitrarily small neighborhoods of the linear shear can be linearly unstable and lead to transitions from the linear shear to turbulence.
+The drifting shears (\ref{sdr}) are typical examples of such linearly unstable slow orbits.